Digitalworldspace/jewelry-store/README.md

 - Click **Upload & publish live** — it appears on `index.html` immediately.
 - Use **Search your catalog** to quickly find a product in a long list.
 - Click **Edit** on any product to load it back into the form — change anything, optionally swap the photo, and click **Save changes**.
 Click **Cancel edit** to go back to adding a new piece.
+- Click **Remove image** on any product to clear just its photo (the listing stays live, price/name/etc. untouched) — handy when a photo needs replacing without recreating the whole product.
+Click **Edit** afterward to upload a new one.
 - Click **Remove** to delete a piece from the live store.
 - Forgot your password?
 Enter your email in the sign-in form and tap **Forgot password?** — Supabase will email you a reset link.
 (One-time setup: in Supabase, go to **Authentication → URL Configuration** and make sure your GitHub Pages URL is added under "Redirect URLs," or the reset link won't be allowed to complete.)